 What is the FHA Mortgage Insurance Premium (MIP)?

-FHA mortgage insurance premiums (MIP) are additional payments borrowers pay upfront and throughout the mortgage term.
-These premiums are required for all FHA borrowers.
+FHA mortgage insurance premiums (MIP) are extra costs that borrowers pay both upfront and over the life of the loan.
+Premiums are required for all FHA borrowers.
 Most FHA borrowers must pay them for the life of their 30- or 15-year loan term.
 However, the FHA MIP does not safeguard the borrower.

 How do you determine when PMI ends?